GKlick/GKlick.github.io/_posts/2018-08-14-Testing-Local-Images.md

 where and when should we send the client’s streat teams.
 I encourage you to visit Charlie and Jake’s blog for their own uniques write-ups of this case.

-Our vision was to combine data science techniques with key intuitions in order to maximize both quantity and quality.
+Our vision was to combine data science techniques with our intuitions in order to maximize both quantity and quality.

 This concept stated as an equation would be:

 Reach = Impressions x Conversion Rate

 Where: